 In Maths, a plane is a flat, two-dimensional surface that prolongs infinitely far.
 A plane is a two-dimensional analogue that could consist of a point, a line and three-dimensional space.
 Planes can appear as subspaces of a few higher-dimensional spaces, like the room’s walls extended exceptionally far away.
 These walls experience an independent existence on their own, as in the framework of Euclidean geometry.

 A point is a location in a plane that has no size, i.e. no width, no length and no depth.

 A line is a set of points that stretches infinitely in opposite directions.
 It has only one dimension, i.e., length.
 The points that lie on the same line are called collinear points.

 Plane in Algebra

-The truth that it extends infinitely along the x-axis and the y-axis are designated by arrows on the ends of the number lines.
-These number lines are two-dimensional where the plane extends endlessly.
-When we plot the graph in a plane, then the point or a line plotted does not have any thickness.
+Arrows designate the truth that it extends infinitely along the x-axis and the y-axis on the number lines’ ends.
+These number lines are two-dimensional, where the plane extends endlessly.
+When we plot the graph in a plane, then the point or a line, plotted does not have any thickness.